Bendat/autometa/packages/documentation/docs/ui-testing/selenium/page-component-model/practical-examples/2_forms.md

 </body>
 ```

-This time we'll start by writing our most nested components, the fieldsets.
+This time we'll start by writing our most nested components, the field sets.

 ```ts
 export class RoleFieldSet extends Component {